How To Stop Spam Calls And Take Back Your Peace Of Mind

 Remember when the only unwanted calls we ever had to deal with came from telemarketers and bill collectors?
 Those were simpler, more peaceful times, before spam calls and robocalls grew into the epidemic they are today!

-According to the Washington Post, U.S. phone numbers received around 26.3 billion robocalls in the last year.
-And as huge as that number is, it’s not particularly surprising given how many robocalls I seem to receive personally!
-It’s a huge nuisance, and I’m betting that I’m not the only one who would like to learn how to stop spam calls!
+According to data collected by YouMail, U.S. consumers received around 50.3 billion robocalls in 2022.
+They’re a huge nuisance, and I’m betting that I’m not the only one who is interested in learning how to stop spam calls!

-So after doing some research, I’ve come up with a list of 6 ways to help curb the amount of robocalls and spam calls coming in to your phone.
-These easy tips will arm you with the tools you need to stop spam calls and restore some of your sanity! :-)
+So I did some research and came up with the following list of 6 ways to help prevent spam calls, or at least reduce the frequency and volume of annoying calls coming in to your phone.
+These easy tips will arm you with the tools you need to stop spam calls and restore your sanity! :-)

 The FTC operates a National Do Not Call Registry, and it’s free to sign up.
 The Registry exists to inform sales companies and telemarketers that you don’t want to be called.

-However, there are plenty of scammers and spammers that don’t care about the Registry, so don’t expect it to stop all unwanted calls.
-But it’s a great place to start if you’re receiving a lot of telemarketing calls!
+It is important to note that there are plenty of scammers and spammers that don’t care about the Registry, so registering your name and number won’t stop all annoying calls.
+However, it’s a great place to start if you’re receiving a lot of telemarketing calls!

 2. Download An App